-Unlike some villages, New Lenox isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Lenox are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Lenox is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Lenox is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in New Lenox who work in office and administrative support (12.24%), management occupations (11.00%), and sales jobs (10.87%).

 Also of interest is that New Lenox has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, New Lenox is a great place for families with children to consider.
 First of all, many other families with children live here, making New Lenox a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, New Lenox has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Lenox’s overall crime rate is lower than average for the country.

 One downside of living in New Lenox, however, is that residents on average have to contend with a long commute, spending on average 33.15 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.